 You don't need to be home during this time, but please ensure your yard and meter base are accessible to technicians.

-If we discussed a new meter base adapter with you and

-it has not yet been installed, it will be installed during this the safety and reliability of your electric service.
+If we discussed a new meter base adopter with you and it has not yet been installed, it will be installed during this planned outage.